Dyakonov-like waveguide modes in an interfacial strip waveguide

 In this work, we consider a waveguide for DSWs, represented by a strip of the interface between two identical uniaxial birefringent dielectrics.
 We will demonstrate that such a flat waveguide can guide Dyakonov surface waves without losses.

 The schematic of the waveguide for DSW is shown in Fig.~\ref{fig:geometry}.
-It consists of two anisotropic dielectric slabs that have width $d$ in $y$-direction, are infinite in $x$-direction and semi--infinite in $z$ direction.
+It consists of two anisotropic dielectric slabs separated from air by planes $|y| = d/2$.
+The slabs have width $d$ in $y$-direction, are infinite in $x$-direction and semi--infinite in $z$ direction.
 These two dielectrics have different orientations of optical axes, and there is an interface between them at the plane $z = 0$.
 Although we are mostly interested in the case of two uniaxial media, we extend our scope to consideration of biaxial crystals with similar dielectric tensors whose axes are rotated by $45^\circ$ with respect to the initial coordinate system.
 Thus, the dielectric tensor inside the structure (at $|y| < d/2$) has form